matloff/TidyverseSkeptic/README.md

 The GGP2 package had been enormously popular well before Tidy came along.
 Clearly, RStudio saw that, and thus saw that a good way to sell the Tidyverse was to include the popular GGP2 in the definition of Tidy.
+The message was, I believe, "Look how much easier it is do graphics in Tidy vs. in base-R."

-That of course is fine, but it is misleading to speak of GGP2 as justification for using, especially teaching, the Tidyverse.
+GGP2 does make things easier.
+But it is misleading to speak of GGP2 as justification for using the Tidyverse, especially in teaching.
 A listing of the chronology clarifies the matter:

 * The GGP2 package was Hadley Wickham's PhD project, which